Family Court Adviser (Social Worker) – Stevenage (Buckinghamshire / Hertfordshire / Bedfordshire)

 We particularly welcome applications from individuals from diverse backgrounds as we strive to ensure our workforce reflects the diversity of the children and families we work with.

-Please note we may close this vacancy prior to the advertised closing date should we feel we have sufficient applications.
-Our application process is very quick and simple and so encourage you to apply now.
-Also, if you apply for more than one current FCA vacancy (maybe in different teams or parts of the country) as we can only progress one application at a time, you will be contacted to ask you to tell us which opportunity you wish to pursue.
+Please note, if you apply for more than one current FCA vacancy (maybe in different teams or parts of the country) as we can only progress one application at a time, you will be contacted to ask you to tell us which opportunity you wish to pursue.
 Please note if your application for one vacancy is unsuccessful, there may be limitations on when you can re-apply.

 We are committed to equality of opportunity for all staff and applications from individuals are encouraged regardless of age, disability, sex, gender identity or expression, sexual orientation, pregnancy and maternity, race, religion or belief and marriage and civil partnerships.
 We are also a Disability Confident Employer which further underlines our commitment to employ, train, retain and develop the careers of colleagues with disabilities.